vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 181

 this the reader is requested to refer to the 5th chapter).
 The latter also, in its turn, is said to be the cause of still another, namely, impurity of transmigratory existence?
 (Māyiya mala).
-The self is covered with these three impurities [of innate ignorance, of Karma and of trans migratory existence (Anava, Kārma and Māyīya malas) ] exactly in the manner in whicho an ovule (kaņa) is with nucellus (kambuka), integument (kimśāruka) and husk (tuşa).
+The self is covered with these three impurities [of innate ignorance, of Karma and of trans migratory existence (Anava, Kārma and Māyīya malas) ] exactly in the manner in whicho an ovule (kaņa) is with nucellus (kambuka), integument (kimśāruka) and husk (tuṣa).
 These covers are responsible for the transmigration of the individual self as nucellus, integument and husk are for the development of ovule.
 Although these impurities are said to be related with one another by causal relation, yet no idea of succession in their coming into being is intended to be implied.
 For instance, when the innate ignorance is spoken of as the cause of the impurity of Karma, and the latter of transmigratory existence it does not mean that one follows the existence of the other.
 It simply means that without one the other cannot exist, i. e., the existence of each of the preceding in the above list is an indispensable condition for that of the following.
 The existence of the body pre supposes that of the Karma'; and the effectiveness of the latter depends upon the existence of the innate ignorance.
 Thus if there be no innate ignorance the other impurities will automatically disappear.
 It is because of this that at one place the innate ignorance is spoken of as the greatest and innermost cover; the six sheaths, consisting of Māyā, Kalā, Niyati, Rāga, Vidyā and Kāla, as the inner and subtle cover; and the body as the gross and outer cover,

 1. T. A., 1, 54.
 2. P. S., 55, 57.
 3. T.A., VI, 111.
 4. T. A., VI, 82-3.